mckayb/phantasy/docs/datatypes.md

 // ['foobar', []]
 ```
 #### chain (callable $f) : Writer (aliases: bind, flatMap)
 Used when you want to map with a function that returns a `Writer`.
-The computation value becomes the result of the parameter function `$r`, while the log value is the result of combining the current instance with the returned `Writer`.
+The computation value becomes the result of the parameter function `$f`, while the log value is the result of combining the current instance with the returned `Writer`.
 ```php
 Writer::of('foo')->chain(function($x) {
     return Writer(function() use ($x) {